Demetrio O'Daly: Military career

 O'Daly participated in various military engagements.
 He was a Sergeant Major in the army when he participated in the 1809 Peninsular War, also known as the Spanish War of Independence, after the Napoleonic Invasion of 1808 and the kidnapping of both king Charles IV and Prince Ferdinand, later king Ferdinand VII.
-Both were taken to Fontainebleau in France, while Napoleon usurped the Spanish Crown naming his brother Joseph as king of the Spains of Europe and the Indies, this is so because before the Spanish-American Independences, Spain was a single 'federal' country divided into several kingdoms in Europe, Asia, Africa and the Americas.
-The Spanish Armed Forces of Europe divided between the collaborationists with Napoleon (afrancesados) and the Patriots against the Napoleonic Occupation/Usurpation.
+Both were taken to Fontainebleau in France, while Napoleon usurped the Spanish Crown naming his brother Joseph as king of the Spains of Europe and the Indies; before Spanish-American Independence, Spain was a single 'federal' country divided into several kingdoms in Europe, Asia, Africa and the Americas.
+The Spanish Armed Forces of Europe were divided between the collaborationists with Napoleon (afrancesados) and the Patriots against the Napoleonic Occupation/Usurpation.
 Thousands of European (peninsular) and overseas (criollos/creole) Spaniards participated in the War.
-While the war was taking place, the "Diputación Permanente del Reino" sort of the Council of the Regency, pending the kidnaping of the king, convoked the Spanish Parliament, which convened in Cadiz.
+While the war was taking place, the "Diputación Permanente del Reino” a sort of Council of the Regency, during the imprisonment of the king, convoked the Spanish Parliament, which convened in Cádiz.
 This called for members of Parliament from all the kingdoms and captainships.

-O'Daly was elected as senior MP for his native Captainship General of Puerto Rico.
-During the conflict Demetrio O'Daly was promoted to the rank of Brigadier General.
-As most people felt at the time, when king Ferdinand returned from exile and kidnaping, he repealed the Constitution of 1812, which as the rest of European monarchs, he felt was a Napoleonic maneuver to weaken the countries.
-But O'Daly was a defender of the Spanish Constitution of 1812 and was considered a rebel and exiled from Spain by King Fernando VII in 1814.
+Demetrio O'Daly was elected as senior MP for his native Captainship General of Puerto Rico.
+During the conflict he was promoted to the rank of Brigadier General.
+As most people wished at the time, when king Ferdinand returned from exile and kidnap, he repealed the Constitution of 1812, which as the rest of European monarchs, he felt was a Napoleonic maneuver to weaken countries.
+But O'Daly was a defender of the Spanish Constitution of 1812, was considered a rebel and exiled from Spain by King Fernando VII in 1814.
 In 1820 O'Daly, a liberal constitutionalist, together with fellow rebel Col. Rafael Riego organized and led the Revolt of the Colonels.
 It was a most inopportune revolt, when there was a fleet and army of 50,000 embarking for Venezuela against the British-financed and armed Bolivarian rebels.
 O'Daly and Riego stopped the army from sailing and went to Madrid.
 It was not a revolt against the king, but a revolt to force him reinstate the constitution.
 This was called the Trienio Liberal/Liberal Three years (1820–23).
-While the 1820 revolt was successful in having king reinstate the Constitution, it failed miserably to supply the Royalists in South America who were running out of resources against England, Simon Bolivar and Jose de San Martin.
+While the 1820 revolt was successful in having the king reinstate the Constitution, it failed miserably to supply the Royalists in South America who were running out of resources against Britain, Simon Bolivar and Jose de San Martin.
 During this process he was promoted to Field Marshal and awarded the Cruz Laureada de San Fernando (Laureate Cross of Saint Ferdinand), the highest military decoration awarded by the Spanish government.